Lucia's Blog: 2021

 "For though we walk in the flesh, we do not war according to the flesh, 4 for the weapons of our warfare are not of the flesh, but divinely powerful for the destruction of fortresses.
 We are destroying speculations and every lofty thing raised up against the knowledge of God, and we are taking every thought captive to the obedience of Christ, and we are ready to punish all disobedience, whenever your obedience is complete."

-The Word of God continually speaks of the battle and our fight for the right cause.
+The Word of God speaks of the battle and our fight for the right cause.
 It is indeed an ugly war!

 • Let us not lose heart!